4-Nominal shear strength and bearing- tear out made simple.

 Nominal block shear hole dimensions. based on RCSc specifications.

-Minimum edge distance for bolts.
+Table j3.4 for minimum edge distance for bolts.

-Bearing and tear -out of a simple connection-A Tale of tearouts.
+Bearing and tear -out of a simple connection- A Tale of tearouts.

-The following images are quoted from the specs and include crucial information about Tear out.
+The following images are quoted from the specs and include crucial information about Tear Out.

 Then, a discussion of the tear-out is shown.
 The tear-out for Lh external: One part will split the same as a wedge shape.
 The inclination angle is based on the external clear distance.

-What is Tearout-Refrence from specwise.
+What is Tear-out-Refrence from specwise?

 Bearing depends on the hole elongation.
 This is different from the slip connection, which we will discuss later.
 On the critical slip, elongation is prevented.
 I quote when deformation at the hole elongation will not exceed 1/4″.
 When high tensile stress occurs on the net section, other relations can be estimated if it is not a design criterion.